 Because of all that this organization has given me, I️ was excited to run for a leadership position and have the opportunity to give back.
 What has become the highlight of my service, however, is our executive team.
 This semester the team is comprised of (almost) all women.
 Eight out of the nine leadership positions, including president and president-elect, are held by dedicated, passionate, and driven women of our chapter.

 Although there is a lot of work still to be done in empowering women into leadership and breaking glass ceilings, there are some encouraging examples that give women like me a role model to look to and learn from.

-The “Fab Five” are a group of all female democratic politicians recently elected to the Colorado Senate to create the first female-led majority caucus in the country.
+The “Fab Five” is a group of all-female democratic politicians recently elected to the Colorado Senate to create the first female-led majority caucus in the country.
 What’s even more notable is their personal, supportive relationships with each other.
 They encourage one another through daily texts and phone calls, they check-in when someone faces a negative smear TV ad, and they stepped up when one woman came forward with allegations of sexual harassment against a fellow senator, who was later expelled.